-Jerusalem Mayor Nir Barkat has signed an agreement to host the International Children’s Games in Israel’s capital with the President of the International Children’s Games Torsten Rasch, after the International Children’s Games (ICG) selected Jerusalem to host the games in 2018.
+Jerusalem Mayor, Nir Barkat, has signed an agreement with the President of the International Children’s Games, Torsten Rasch, to host the International Children’s Games in Israel’s capital, after the International Children’s Games (ICG) selected Jerusalem to host the games in 2018.

 At the signing, Rasch passed the Olympic torch to Mayor Barkat to hold until the opening of the games in Jerusalem.
-Jerusalem Municipality Sports and Culture Administration director Ariella Rejwan, Sports Department Director Itzik Kornfein, representatives of the Ministry of Culture and Sports including Avi Benbenisti, who serves as a member of the organization’s professional committee, and the secretary general and executives of the International Children’s Game were also present at the signing ceremony.
+Jerusalem Municipality Sports and Culture Administration Director, Ariella Rejwan, Sports Department Director, Itzik Kornfein, representatives of the Ministry of Culture and Sports, including Avi Benbenisti, who serves as a member of the organization’s professional committee, and the Secretary General and executives of the International Children’s Games were also present at the signing ceremony.

 The 2018 International Children’s Games

-Jerusalem Mayor Nir Barkat said, “Jerusalem is on the map.
+Jerusalem Mayor, Nir Barkat, said: “Jerusalem is on the map.
 We are pleased and excited that we have been selected to host the International Children’s Games in 2018.
-There is no question that this is a vote of confidence in our heavy investment in sports in recent years, which were intended to bring international endeavors to the capital of Israel and to develop the city’s economy.
+There is no question that this is a vote of confidence in our heavy investment in sports in recent years, which was intended to bring international endeavors to the capital of Israel and to develop the city’s economy.
 This is a wonderful opportunity to showcase Israel and Jerusalem to the world in positive sporting contexts.
 I am sure that the young athletes will have a unique sporting experience and receive a warm Jerusalem welcome.
-The games will offer a sporting challenge and joy, as well as promoting the values of tolerance, mutual respect, and teamwork."
+The Games will offer a sporting challenge and joy, as well as promoting the values of tolerance, mutual respect and teamwork."

 From the Maccabiah Games to the International Children’s Games: a sports revolution in Jerusalem